June 04, 2017 - #4577 Music & the Spoken Word

-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
 June 04, 2017 Broadcast Number 4577.

 Conductors: Mack Wilberg and Ryan Murphy

 Announcer: Lloyd Newell

 “All Things Bright and Beautiful”1,4

 “The Battle of Jericho”2,5 Spiritual